Doctor of Dental Medicine Program (MOSDOH)

 The following is a list of academic criteria necessary for student progression and promotion from one year to the next of the four-year dental school program, culminating in graduation from the program.

-Prior to being promoted from the first year to the second year of MOSDOH’s predoctoral dental education program, the student must successfully pass (“RC-“, “RP, or 70% and above) the D1 courses, maintain a cumulative GPA of at least 2.0, and challenge Part I NBDE within the time period determined by the Vice Dean, Academic Affairs or challenge the INBDE in the D3 year.
+Prior to being promoted from the first year to the second year of ATSU-MOSDOH’s predoctoral dental education program, the student must successfully pass (“RC”, “RP”, or 70% and above) the D1 courses and integrated block examinations and maintain a cumulative GPA of at least 2.0.

-Prior to being promoted from the second year to the third year of MOSDOH’s predoctoral dental education program, the student must successfully pass (“RC-“, “RP” or 70% and above) the D2 courses, maintain a cumulative GPA of at least 2.0, as well as 2.0 in the preclinical courses, preclinical and clinical faculty assessment of defined skills to assure safety of the patient, faculty, staff and peers, D2 exit exam, and pass the Part I examination of the NBDE.
+Prior to being promoted from the second year to the third year of ATSU-MOSDOH’s predoctoral dental education program, the student must successfully pass (“RC”, “RP” or 70% and above) the D2 courses, and integrated block examinations, maintain a cumulative GPA of at least 2.0, as well as 2.0 in the preclinical courses, preclinical and clinical faculty assessment of defined skills to assure safety of the patient, faculty, staff and peers, and pass all parts of the D2 exit exam.

-Prior to being promoted from the third year to the fourth year of MOSDOH’s predoctoral dental education program, the student must successfully pass (“RC-“, “RP” or 70% and above) the D3 courses, all clinical simulation exercises and clinical faculty assessment of defined skills to assure safety of the patient, faculty, staff and peers, and maintain a cumulative GPA of at least 2.0.
+Prior to being promoted from the third year to the fourth year of ATSU-MOSDOH’s predoctoral dental education program, the student must successfully pass (“RC”, “RP” or 70% and above) the D3 courses, all D3 competencies, clinical simulation exercises and clinical faculty assessment of defined skills to assure safety of the patient, faculty, staff and peers, and maintain a cumulative GPA of at least 2.0.
 Students must successfully complete all necessary prerequisite courses, assessments, and D3 competencies prior to being approved for commencing external clinical rotations.
-The Class of 2020 and Class of 2021 must challenge Part II NBDE within the time period determined by the Vice Dean, Academic Affairs.
+The Class must challenge INBDE within the time period determined by the Vice Dean, Academic Affairs.

 Certificate in Public Health - Dental Emphasis

-All students will be required to obtain the Certificate in Public Health with Dental Emphasis through the College of Graduate Health Studies (CGHS) at A.T.
+All students will be required to obtain the Certificate in Public Health with Dental Emphasis through the College of Graduate Health Studies (ATSU-CGHS) at A.T.
 Still University unless a Master’s in Public Health or Dental Public Health has been previously awarded.
 These classes are offered online beginning in the fall of the D2 year.
-The additional courses are included in the MOSDOH tuition fee.
+The additional courses are included in the ATSU-MOSDOH tuition fee.
 There will not be any tuition reimbursements if you have already been awarded a MPH degree.
+The ATSU-MOSDOH Office of Academic Affairs reserve the rights to withdraw students who are not progressing satisfactorily from the certificate in public health program until they demonstrate satisfactory progress.

 - PUBH 5050 - Introduction to Dental Public Health 3 credit hours